6 Environmental Benefits of Sustainable Public Transportation

 If you’re an environmental advocate, you already know that taking public transit is a greener choice than driving a personal vehicle.
 However, it’s not enough to settle for existing public transit options if we want to reach our lofty environmental goals and curb climate change.
 We need sustainable mass transit based on cleaner energy sources, such as compressed natural gas (CNG), hydrogen, and electricity.

 Today’s public transportation systems in the United States already save 6 billion gallons of gasoline in a year.
-To help you understand why improving mass transit is essential to a better future, we’ve put together these seven environmental benefits of public transportation.
+To help you understand why improving mass transit is essential to a better future, we’ve put together these six environmental benefits of public transportation.

 1. Reducing Vehicle Emissions